Bolekhiv: Geography

 The Bolekhiv municipality was located in the western part of Ukraine in Ivano-Frankivsk Oblast.
 It shared borders with Dolyna Raion (east), Lviv Oblast (north, southwest and west), Zhydachiv Raion, Stryi Raion, and Skole Raion.
 Two rivers, the Sukil and the Svicha, run through the town before joining the Dniester.
 The Carpathian Mountains lie to the southwest.
 Bolekhiv is on Ukraine highway 10 between Dolyna and Stryi.
 The capital, Kyiv is approximately 300 km away in a west northwesterly direction.

 Administrative divisions

-On 21 October 1993, Bolekhiv received the status of a regional city (up until then, it had been a city in Dolyna Raion).
-It encompasses six rural municipalities (communes) and eleven villages.
+On 21 October 1993, Bolekhiv received the status of city of regional significance (up until then, it had been a city in Dolyna Raion).
+It encompassed six rural municipalities (communes) and eleven villages.